This topic describes how to encrypt messages to improve the security of the network connections between clients and MNS.

 - Use HTTPS endpoints of MNS.

-- Encrypt messages to be sent to prevent data theft.
+- Encrypt messages to prevent data theft.

 - popMessage: decrypts messages that are received from MNS servers and returns the decrypted messages.